CrandellWS/GSurveyCode/README.md

 # GSurveyCode
 GSurveyCode consists of two services:

-gsWeb -  provides web server and rest interfaces, talks to the database.
+* gsWeb -  provides web server and rest interfaces, talks to the database.

-gsVideo - receives file uploads, handles streaming content to clients.
+* gsVideo - receives file uploads, handles streaming content to clients.

 This repository contains the full GameSurvey code.

+##Dependencies
+The video server requires a working ffmpeg installation for transcoding, expecting path to `ffmpeg`and `ffprobe` in his config file.

 ##Compile